Richpal Singh Mirdha: Political career

-He lost his seat in 2008 by a low margin of 1174 votes to Shri Ajay singh Kilak of BJP.
+He lost his seat in 2008 by a low margin of 1174 votes to Ajay Singh Kilak of BJP.

 Mirdha Family

 The Mirdha family is a political dynasty from Rajasthan in India, the family is strongly rooted in agriculture, but also maintains a strong political presence.
 The family has produced leaders of national and state stature, giving it a strong socio-political standing.
-Some Mirdha family members of note are: